 The procedure is performed on an outpatient basis under local anesthesia with oral sedation, lasting approximately 1 1/2 hours, unless accompanying another procedure.

 After your eyelid surgery, an ointment will be placed on your incisions and cold compresses will be applied.
 It is important to keep your eyes hydrated with the specified eye drops post-operatively and to keep cold compresses applied as much as possible the first 48 to 72 hours following surgery.
 Cold compresses may still be necessary for up to a week following surgery.
 You must wear sunglasses when outside of your home to protect your eyes from the sun and eye strain until you are healed.
 The sutures are absorable and sometimes Dr. Howard may decide to use non-absorable sutures that will need to be removed three or four days after surgery.
 Most patients take at least one week off work to recover, but can also expect to still be hiding behind sunglasses for another week until bruising and swelling have subsided.
 Make-up can be applied one week following surgery unless otherwise directed by Dr. Howard.

 The cost for eyelid surgery varies depending on if you require upper and/or lower blepharoplasty.
-Prices begin at $3000.
+Prices begin at $2925.

 It is extremely rare for insurance to cover this procedure for upper eyelids.
-Insurance will only cover this procedure if the patient has significant “visual field” obstruction.
-Your eye doctor must perform a “visual fields” test documenting this obstruction.
-The results of this test will be submitted along with photos and a letter from the doctor recommending the procedure to be covered as “medically necessary” under the terms of your health insurance contract.
+Insurance will only cover this procedure if the patient has significant visual field obstruction.
+Your eye doctor must perform a visual fields test documenting this obstruction.
+The results of this test will be submitted along with photos and a letter from the doctor recommending the procedure to be covered as medically necessary under the terms of your health insurance contract.
 The terms of your insurance contract are between you and your health insurance carrier.
 Many health insurance contracts specifically state blepharoplasty as a non-covered procedure.
 Please refer to your health insurance contract for details regarding coverage.